 Step 002a: On successful validation of the Access Control Policy, check if the latest <contentInstance> resource contained within the targeted <container> resource has expired or does not exist.

-Step 002a.1: When the <contentInstance> resource for the <container> resource is obsolete or not existing an event for Retrieval attempt (eventType ‘E’) is triggered to the Entity that subscribed to the event (i.e., IPE); as a Blocking Procedure, the hosting CSE shall monitor the arrival of the new data or decide to report a timeout error in jumping to Step 003.
+Step 002a.1: When the <contentInstance> resource for the <container> resource is obsolete or not existing an event for Retrieval attempt (eventType 'E') is triggered to the Entity that subscribed to the event (i.e. IPE); as a Blocking Procedure, the hosting CSE shall monitor the arrival of the new data or decide to report a timeout error in jumping to Step 003.

-Step 002a.1.1: On receiving the event ‘Retrieval attempt of obsolete or non existing direct child resource (eventType ‘E’) the IPE performs a OIC GET request on the OIC Resource of the targeted OIC Server.
+Step 002a.1.1: On receiving the event 'Retrieval attempt of obsolete or non existing direct child resource (eventType 'E') the IPE performs a OIC GET request on the OIC Resource of the targeted OIC Server.